deciduously/music/post.md

 ![circle](https://upload.wikimedia.org/wikipedia/commons/3/33/Circle_of_fifths_deluxe_4.svg)

 The C major scale has all white keys.
-To find the version of the major scale that adds one single black key to agument a tone, you go up 7 semitones: [`Interval::Perfect5`](https://en.wikipedia.org/wiki/Perfect_fifth).
+To find the version of the major scale that adds one single black key to augment a tone, you go up 7 semitones: [`Interval::Perfect5`](https://en.wikipedia.org/wiki/Perfect_fifth).
 This has a ratio 3:2.
-The first major scale around is G Major, with one sharp, and if you continue incrementing a fifth (remember, octave is irrelevant here), you'll hit all 12 before getting back to C.  To get through all the key signatures incrementally, one accidental at a time, you keep going up by perfect fifths.
+The first major scale around the circle is [G major](https://en.wikipedia.org/wiki/G_major).
+It has one sharp: A.  Go [back up](#a-little-music-theory) to the piano diagram and count up the major scale sequence from G, for example one note below the yellow A4.
+You'll need the `F#` black key at the last step right before G5 all the other hops.
+[D major](https://en.wikipedia.org/wiki/D_major) will need two black keys, `F#` and `C#`.
+If you continue incrementing a fifth (remember, octave is irrelevant here), you'll hit all 12 possible patterns before getting back to C.  To get through all the key signatures incrementally, one accidental at a time, you keep going up by perfect fifths.
 Once you come all the way back to C, you'll have hit all 12 keys, encompassing all possible key signatures.

+This diagram also shows the [relative natural minor](https://en.wikipedia.org/wiki/Relative_key) for each.
+We saw how to get [A minor](https://en.wikipedia.org/wiki/A_minor) from C major, so by definition of equal temperament that interval holds all the way around.

 It's true that, e.g. `D#` and `E♭` represent the same pitch - what's different is why we got there.
-After the midway point, it's easier to denote 5 flats than 7 sharps, even though they mean the same tones.
+After the midway point, it's easier to denote 5 flats than 7 sharps, even though they mean the same tones - there's only 5 black keys to choose from, after all.

-That's to go clockwise - to go counter-clockwise, go up by a perfect fourth every time, which is 5 semitones.
-This is known as "circle of fourths", and is more commonly associated with [jazz](https://en.wikipedia.org/wiki/Jazz) music where the fifths is seen in more [classical](https://en.wikipedia.org/wiki/Classical_music) contexts.
+To go counter-clockwise, go up by a perfect fourth every time, which is 5 semitones.
+This is known as "circle of fourths", and is more commonly associated with [jazz](https://en.wikipedia.org/wiki/Jazz) music whereas fifths are seen in more [classical](https://en.wikipedia.org/wiki/Classical_music) contexts.

 // TODO show off all 12